xvrx/carrazy/README.md.md

 ![[Pasted image 20230816203953.png]]

-server will no longer show the terminal as it runs in the background. (you can still run the local server in the project folder using `npm start`)
+> server will no longer show the terminal as it runs in the background.
+> you can still run the local server in the project folder using `npm start`

+open your browser and access the server as in step 11